eadf/esp8266_mcp23017_example/README.md

 # esp8266_mcp23017

-I²C Port expander driver for esp8266.
+I²C Port expander [driver](https://github.com/eadf/esp8266_mcp23017) example for esp8266.
 It connects to the mcp2307 with two GPIO pins of your own choice.

 The API is very arduino:like, here is the mandatory blinky example:
 ```